 Women who have been abused by their partners are often isolated.
 It is a common tactic for abusive men to cut women off from the support of friends or family.
-Embarrassment, fear of “being a failure” and a desire to protect their partners also tend to keep women silent.
+Embarrassment, fear of “being a failure” and a fear about what might happen if women tell a professional can also keep women from getting the support and care they need and deserve.

 “When Love Hurts is a great resource for any woman who is tired of taking the blame for a painful relationship.
 If you wonder why the man you love is hurting you — and what you can do about it — this book will give you all kinds of useful information and strategies for changing your life.
 Just as importantly, it makes it clear that you are not responsible for his abusive behavior.”by Jackson Katz author of The Macho Paradox: Why Some Men Hurt Women and How All Men Can Help

 What if everyone understood – really understood the dynamics and impacts of abuse on women?
 Imagine if women weren’t afraid or embarrassed to speak up but knew that if they did speak up they would be supported, protected and helped.
 Imagine if all counsellors, police officers, social workers, clergy, friends and family understood the complexities of woman abuse and chose to support women and allow women to remain the experts on their own lives.
 We are a long way way from that right now.
-But that is our vision as we send this website out into the world.
+But that is our vision and our hope.
 We want all women who have experienced abuse to be embraced and supported into a better future, free from fear.

 We have filled this website with helpful and practical information.
 Our hope is that women will draw on the website to help them feel stronger and clearer about what is really going on for them.
 Our hope also is that service providers, friends and family will also draw on this website as a resource to develop a clear understanding of the dynamics and realities of abuse.